 Spread Some Love

 Join our youth and help remind our family of faith that we are loved by God and by one another.
-Print this love letter out and deliver it to someone you miss seeing at church or around town.
-Write a note or deliver with a treat!
+Print and deliver this image to someone you miss seeing at church.

 How to help